Skip to main content

 1. Snapshot your assets — enumerate all NFTs from your source chain's API

-3. Deploy Avalanche NFT contract — include origin fields for provenance
+3. Deploy your NFT contract — include origin fields for provenance tracking

-4. Deploy source chain lock contract — holds assets during transition
+4. Deploy source chain bridge contract — vault-based locking, not burning

-6. Build migration portal — UI for players to connect both wallets and migrate
+7. Build the migration portal — UI for players to connect both wallets and migrate

-The NFT bridge pattern is chain-agnostic.
-Replace WAX/AtomicAssets with your source chain's NFT standard and the rest of the flow remains the same.
+The pattern is chain-agnostic.
+Replace WAX/AtomicAssets with your source chain's NFT standard and the architecture remains the same.